Angeline Chua

-Angeline Chua Kai Yi (born 7 November 1988), known as Angeline Chua, is a Singaporean former footballer who plays as a midfielder for the Singapore women's national team.
-Chua is Seychelles Football Federation's director of women's football and head coach of Seychelles women's senior national team.
+Angeline Chua Kai Yi (born 7 November 1988), known as Angeline Chua, is a Singaporean women's football manager who leads the Fiji women's national football team, and a former footballer who played as a midfielder for the Singapore women's national team.
+She was previously Seychelles Football Federation's director of women's football and head coach of Seychelles women's senior national team.

 Coaching career

 Chua started coaching when she was a polytechnic student, coaching Arion Football Academy's U-4 to U-8 age groups.

 Chua subsequently became the assistant coach of the Singapore women's football team's U-14 and U-16 teams.
 She would later become the national Under-14 women's head coach.

-In April 2021, Chua took up a two year contract to become Seychelles Football Federation's director of women's football and head coach of Seychelles women's senior national team.
+In April 2021, Chua took up a two-year contract to become Seychelles Football Federation's (SFF) director of women's football and head coach of Seychelles women's senior national team.
+During her time with, she revitalised women’s football in Seychelles, putting together a team that was able to be competitive in the matches played.
+She was instrumental in putting the team on the FIFA ranking for the first time in 2022.

+After the expiration of her contract in February 2023, she was appointed head coach of the Fiji women's national football team on 1 March 2023.